naderghanbari/gcp-notes/compute.md

 * Virtual Displays
 * Virtual NIC (new generation created by Google)
   - Up to `50 - 100 Gbps` speed now!
+* Deletion Protection
+  - Can be turned on irrespective of the state of the VM (stopped, running)

 ## Custom Machine Types
 * Different pricing